Canadian Indian residential school system: Loss of language and culture

+The First Nations Information Governance Centre reports that 60.4% of residential school attendees could speak a First Nations language at a fluent or intermediate level, compared to 41% of those who did not attend and whose parents and grandparents did not attend.
+Among adults, 77.5% of residential school attendees participated in their community's cultural events "sometimes or always/almost always" whereas 62.5% of those not affected personally or intergenerationally did.

 Native resistance

 Boarding schools in Canada worked towards assimilation of Native students.
-Historians Brian Klopotek and Brenda Child explain,"Education for Indians was not mandatory in Canada until 1920, long after compulsory attendance laws were passed in the United States, although families frequently resisted sending their children to the residential schools.
+Historians Brian Klopotek and Brenda Child explain, "Education for Indians was not mandatory in Canada until 1920, long after compulsory attendance laws were passed in the United States, although families frequently resisted sending their children to the residential schools.
 Many protested the lack of decent educational opportunities available, but the government took little action until after World War I, when European-Canadians first began to acknowledge discriminatory treatment towards Indians."
 Indigenous resistance is defined, in the words of Anishinaabe scholar-artist Leanne Simpson as "a radical and complete overturning of the nation-state's political formations."
 During this time Native people found ways to resist this colonial endeavor.

 Those that survived used their knowledge to speak back against colonialism, as historians Brian Klopotek and Brenda Child explain, "in Canada, the results of this system were more complicated than the government anticipated.
 Often students returned to their reserves to become leaders, while others entered the labour market and competed with Euro-American workers."
 The Canadian government was displeased with this; as one minister for Indian Affairs noted in 1897, "we are educating these Indians to compete industrially with our own peoples, which seems to me a very undesirable amount of public money."
 The government, perceiving Indian education as too generous, reduced the services available to First Nations peoples beginning in 1910 and emphasized low cost schooling thereafter.